The coterie decides to wait out another night and observe the order's reaction to their visit.

 Colino is overdue to a meeting discussing Felix von Bremen's dealings in the domain with the Prince and rushes through the streets.
 The Brujah is not pleased to have been kept waiting for her guest.
 The Toreador's obvious passion for his clansman's work and ambitions soon warms her to him however.
 They discuss Felix's visits in Bethlehem over the past two centuries for some hours.
 As a rare treat she shows him a compiled work Felix has gifted her describing his conclusions on Bethlehem's recent history.

 Meanwhile, Aziz visits the closed mosque to nurture his faith.
-Christophe follows along out of cheer listlessness.
+Christophe follows along out of sheer listlessness.
 The Gangrel finds a quiet spot for prayer along it's walls, away from the square and the Church of the Nativity that sets his teeth on edge.

 The Lasombra is very soon bored out of his mind.
 Again, Mercier forces Aziz to explain the use of practicing religion.
 Yet again, Christophe is not convinced.